 This diversity not only supports a healthier ecosystem but also enhances the resilience of the pasture to environmental stresses.

-Other benefits include weed control (such as onion grass) from pasture composition health, building up soil seed reserves from improved forage utilisation, and finally, providing long-term pasture maintenance accessible.
+Other benefits include the control of pasture weeds (such as onion grass) from pasture composition health, building up soil seed reserves from improved forage utilisation, and finally, providing long-term pasture maintenance accessible.

 Disadvantages